-Emeril Lagasse doesn't have eggs, so it's super easy and requires no heat.
+I normally make ice cream with eggs and have to temper it, but this cheesecake ice cream adapted from Emeril Lagasse doesn’t have eggs, so it’s super easy and requires no heat.
 No one wants to use the oven or stove on a hot day.
 Plus my AC bill is ridiculously high already.

 Because of the cheesecake bits, mine has to be the best blueberry cheesecake ice cream ever!

 Now, I’m eating this after my runs, so I used light cream cheese and sour cream to make it a little more guilt free.
 Recently, my gait must have changed somehow since running places so much force that my left big toe is literally as purple as a blueberry.
 This is a brand new problem which has never occurred before, but now I must add this to my list of running injuries *sadface*.

 If I’m not plagued by huge bubble blisters, twisted ankles, or stress fractures, then it must be blueberry bruises.
 I prefer the blue-purple color of a subungal hematoma in my blueberry cheesecake ice cream rather than my poor foot, thank you.